 Being involved in the inception of Morning Star’s self-management system gave me hands-on experience with a fully self-organized company of up to 3500 employees - with no formal managers.
 From a first-hand perspective, I witnessed how self-management works - not only for laying the foundation of a fully flourishing organization - but also when it comes to engagement, happiness, and business performance.

 Since Morning Star, I have devoted my career to teaching, writing and advising organizations on how to pursue organizational self-management.
-Self-management is not something that you just implement - then it works - you need to create shared learning experiences with people and give them resources and insights, as well as support structure, in order to fully harvest its fruits.
+Self-management is not something that you just implement - then it works.
+You need to create shared learning experiences with people and give them resources and insights, as well as support structures, in order to fully harvest its fruits.

 At Morning Star, we based organizational self-management on two fundamental principles:

 Principle 1: People should not use force against others; all interactions should be voluntary.